Alpha-Blend-Interactive/docs/docs/cck/lua/examples/runtime-mesh-gen.md

 # Runtime Mesh Generation (Wobbly Cube)

-This shows how to create a Cube mesh, assigning it to a mesh renderer and a collider, just from code.
+This shows how to create a Cube mesh, and assign it to a mesh renderer and a collider, just from code.
 It also moves the vertices around every frame in a wobbly movement.

 Mesh generation can only run on world scripts.

 This example is a bit silly because we're updating a mesh in the update loop (which is performance heavy).
-You should not update meshes every frame.
+You should not update meshes every frame, instead you should focus on generating things and then keeping them static.

 We're also doing a bit of a hack enabling and disabling the mesh collider component, so it forces an update.
+Otherwise the new collision shape won't register.

-For this example we require to assign a MeshFilter as `meshFilter` and a MeshCollider component as `meshCollider`.
-Note those are components, not gameObjects.
+For this example we require to assign a MeshFilter as `meshFilter` and a MeshCollider component as `meshCollider` to the Bound Objects.
+Note these are components, not gameObjects.
 If you want to use gameObjects, edit the code to perform a GetComponent.

 ```lua